SiRumCz/Debian-Source-to-Database/README.md

 # Debian-Source-to-Database

 convert text information in http://ftp.ca.debian.org/debian/dists/stable/main/source/ to SQLite 3 database

 Note: According to [Debian Policy Manual](https://www.debian.org/doc/debian-policy/ch-archive.html#archive-areas), only *main* area is considered in Deian distribution.

-This is a replacement and improvement to my Debian-Packages-Scrapy
+This is a replacement to my Debian-Packages-Scrapy

 # Research papers
 [A Model to Understand the Building and Running Inter-Dependencies of Software](http://turingmachine.org/~dmg/papers/dmg2007_wcre_depend.pdf) --Daniel M German